DramaDalaiLama/weblate-demo/README.md

 Prerequisites:
 boto

-Before running any of the playbooks export these environment varibles
+Before running any of the playbooks export these environment variables

 ```bash
 export EC2_ACCESS_KEY=yourawsaccesskey